 In a safe environment, children are encouraged to attend to their thoughts, their feelings and their bodies and are then supported to improve their capacity to regulate stress.

-As a shift away from the more traditional cognitive and language based approaches, the Australian Childhood Foundation practitioners have incorporated more body focused interventions which place an emphasis on the experience of the 'whole child'.
+incorporated more body focused interventions which place an emphasis on the experience of the 'whole child'.